 What to Serve It With?

-When serving Turkish meatballs with Hasselback potatoes, there are plenty of great side dishes to complement the rich flavours.
-You could pair them with a refreshing salad, like a simple cucumber and tomato salad, or something heartier like roasted vegetables.
-A side of pilaf rice or Turkish bulgur a warm crusty bread would also work well to soak up the flavorful sauce.
+A side of a warm, crusty bread would also work well to soak up the flavorful sauce.
 For something lighter, a dollop of yoghurt or tangy tzatziki would add a cool contrast.
-Experiment with your favorites to find the perfect balance!
+Experiment with your favourites to find the perfect balance!

 Got leftovers?
-Store meatballs and Hasselback potatoes in an airtight container in the fridge for up to 3 days.
-Keep the sauce separate so the potatoes stay crisp.
+Store leftovers in an airtight container in the fridge for up to 3 days.
+Keep any extra sauce separate so the potatoes stay crisp.
+To reheat, pop them in the oven at 180∘C (350∘F) for about 10 minutes to maintain the best texture.

 Tisha says